 When I planned my road trip this summer, I didn’t intend on visiting a gateway to Hell, but sometimes you just have to seize the day.
 After leaving Minneapolis on my road trip, my next stop was Lawrence, KS.
 I intended to visit some old college friends (I went to the University of Kansas, Rock Chalk!) and use it as a base to explore a little bit of Kansas City.
-On my last afternoon in town, I found myself with a few hours to kill and decided to partake of one of my very favorite college pastimes: driving to the Gates of Hell to see Stull Cemetry.
+On my last afternoon in town, I found myself with a few hours to waste and decided to partake of one of my very favorite college pastimes: driving to the Gates of Hell to see Stull Cemetry.

 How to Visit Stull, Kansas

 Living on the East Coast for the past ten years, I learned that this is not something universally understood in the US, let alone abroad, so let me explain.
-Country Driving is when you go driving out past the edge of town with the purpose of getting lost, exploring the countryside, or killing time.
+Country Driving is when you go driving out past the edge of town with the purpose of getting lost, exploring the countryside, or wasting time.
 This might involve smoking some illegal mood enhancers, or it might not.
 For me, on this trip, it did not.
 Instead I wanted to imbibe some nostalgia and perhaps get a good shot or two of the Kansas countryside.

 That’s how I ended up in Stull, which is a place you don’t typically try to end up.